RoboJackets/urc-software/documents/installation/docker_installation.md

 # Docker Installation

-Doing a Docker installation is a good method for setting up the repository on any operating system that isn't Ubuntu 22.04 LTS.
-It is a lighter-weight and faster alternative than installing a Virtual Machine.
+Doing a Docker installation is a great method for setting up the repository on any operating system that isn't Ubuntu 22.0colcon b4.
+It is a faster and more lightweight alternative to a traditional Virtual Machine.
-In addition, you can run GUI applications like Gazebo using the VNC server.
+In addition, you can run GUI applications like Gazebo using the NoVNC desktop environment.

-Although compiling code in a Docker container is not as fast as compiling it on Ubuntu 22.04 natively, it is not slow by any means.
-If you use an IDE with Docker support (such as VSCode with the recommended extensions), writing code will be no different than doing it natively on Ubuntu 22.04.

 ## 1. Install Docker